 Because Original Medicare (Parts A & B) does not include a cap on out-of-pocket costs, most enrollees have supplemental coverage if they don’t enroll in a Medicare Advantage plan.
 Medigap plans can not be used with a Medicare Advantage plan.

-Medicare Supplement plans do not include extra benefits that Medicare Advantage plans often do.
-These include benefits for vision, hearing, and dental services.
+Medicare Supplement plans do not often include extra benefits that Medicare Advantage plans do, such as benefits for vision, hearing, and dental services.

 Need help deciding which Medicare plan combination is right for your health and budget?
 Contact a local licensed agent at (623) 223-8884.
 We’ll be happy to help you navigate the beginning of your Medicare journey.